Meyer upbeat despite injuries

 What we’ve learned

-Five lessons from the second round of Vodacom Super Rugby, according to SIMON BORCHARDT.
+Five lessons from the 12th round of Vodacom Super Rugby, according to SIMON BORCHARDT.